mi-ayala/mi-ayala/README.md

 I like to do Math with my computer.

-I'm interested in Computer Assisted proofs, rigorous numerics and symbolic computations.
+I'm interested in Computer Assisted Proofs, Rigorous Numerics and Symbolic Computations.